 The Loop is led by a group of dedicated trustees who are experienced educators and well known in Wellington schools.
 The trustees are the ‘think tank’ of the Loop, setting its strategic direction and determining the key activities and membership packages on offer to schools.

-Dave Thorp is one of the Deputy Principals at Wellington College.
+Dave Thorp is a Deputy Principal at Wellington College.
 His responsibilities include Curriculum and IT and he sees himself as a committed learner in both areas.

 Andrew is currently Lead Advisor Innovation & Collaboration at the Teaching Council.
 He was formerly Deputy Principal and History teacher at Wellington High School.
 He is interested in developing effective collaboration and community between the secondary schools in the region.